 Our history: It’s both short and long

 The KDE Hub is a new entity with deep roots.
-The vision and approach for the KDE Hub originated within the Propel Centre for Population Health Impact, hosted by the Faculty of Applied Health Sciences, University of Waterloo from 1998 to 2019.
-Propel was a centre for engaged scholarship, and existed to improve the health of people and places in Canada and beyond, primarily by addressing underlying social, behavioural and environmental determinants of health and well-being.
+The vision and approach for the KDE Hub originated within the Propel Centre for Population Health Impact, hosted by the Faculty of Health, University of Waterloo from 1998 to 2019.
+Propel was a centre for engaged scholarship.
+It existed to improve the health of people and places in Canada and beyond, primarily by addressing underlying social, behavioural and environmental determinants of health and well-being.

 Today, the KDE Hub is hosted by Renison University College, affiliated with the University of Waterloo.
-Sponsored by Renison’s School of Social Work, the shared values of social justice, equity, and diversity are aligned with the Hub’s mandate and the goals of the programs and projects supported by the KDE Hub.
+Renison values of social justice, equity, and diversity are aligned with the Hub’s mandate and the goals of the programs and projects supported by the KDE Hub.
 The KDE Hub continues to also be supported by the Faculty of Health, University of Waterloo, including through cross appointments of the Hub’s Scientific Co-Directors and opportunities for faculty, post-doctoral fellows, and graduate students.

 The KDE Hub’s core commitments

 We aim to act in ways that are consistent with our beliefs and theory of change.
 These actions are expressed as core commitments; promises to those we serve, and guideposts for the Hub’s work.
 We welcome your feedback on how well we’re keeping our commitments.